tjeerdteduits95/KYC-assessment/README.md

 - Business rules include:
   - Flagging transactions over a defined threshold (e.g., €10,000).
   - Country-based risk scores using `aml_risk_score`.
+  - Flagging transactions with a 30 day rolling window sum of €50,000.
+  - Flagging transactions with a 30 day rolling window count of 10.
 - **Trigger reasons** are consolidated into a single column for easier filtering and BI reporting.

 **Trade-off**: Rule-based logic is simple but may miss subtle fraud patterns; hence the addition of ML.
 For future improvements with regards to parametrize the thresholds and models here, see next section.